antaresproject/docs/docs/services/widget.md

 ## Forms

-A widget may define forms belonging to website's presentation.
-This means that the whole content of which the website is composed may be dictated by widgets.
-An example of a widget with form's definition:
+A ui component may define forms belonging to website's presentation.
+This means that the whole content of which the website is composed may be dictated by ui components.
+An example of a ui component with form's definition:

 ```php
 <?php